aldamian/offices-backend/README.md

 # About

 RESTful API implemented using Django Rest Framework.
 It acts as the backend for an office automation web app.
+Frontend needs to be refreshed after loading the first time.
 Contact me for login credentials.

 # Live